snackshell/snackshell/README.md

 - 🌱 Learning advanced NLP and voice synthesis
 - 👯 Looking to collaborate on AI for African languages
 - 💬 Ask me about Amharic NLP or Telegram bots
-- ⚡ Fun fact: I create tech content in Amharic
+- ⚡ Fun fact: I don't know what giving up is.

 ---